 Perranuthnoe’s fine old pub probably started life in the 12th century and it still has a reassuringly solid Cornish feel to the old stone walls, combined now with a modern stylish touch.
-The Victoria has established a huge local reputation for great food over the years and the tradition has been carried on by Nik and Laura Boyle.
+The Victoria has established a huge local reputation for great food over the years and the tradition.

 There’s a Mediterranean style courtyard for long summer evenings and roaring log fire for winter nights and the menu reflects the season with traditional game for the cooler months and delicious seafood for the summer.

 Check out the menus on the Victoria Inn’s website for the latest info!